-Upon behalf of (Firm or Individual Bidding),

-I, (Name of Person Making Certification),

-being its (Title or "Self"), hereby certify an

-unders standing that:

-2. 3.
-4. 5.
-(RFQ's), documents contained wirecord upon receipt by the City Cland Supply (BOCS) meeting.
-The Purchasing Department and the effort to request that sensitive/perdepartment and only at request if wendor's bid.
-The requested supplemental information such details may result in disqualing If sensitive information that has not defined supplemental information submitted to the City Clerk, the Cobears no liability associated with the City of Providence observes at the bidding packet may not be subbidder in order to protect other into the city Clerk in the city of the cobears of the bidding packet may not be subbidder in order to protect other into the city Clerk in the city of the city colors.
-Requests for Proposals (RFP's) and Requests for Qualification thin, and the details outlined on those documents become public lerk's office and opening at the corresponding Board of Contract the issuing department for this RFP/RFQ have made a conscious sonal information be submitted directly to the issuing verification of specific details is critical the evaluation of a mation may be crucial to evaluating bids.
-Failure to provide fication, or an inability to appropriately evaluate bids.
-To been requested is enclosed or if a bidder opts to enclose the prior to the issuing department's request in the bidding packet ity of Providence has no obligation to redact those details and the information becoming public record.
-The public and transparent bidding process.
-Information required in smitted directly to the issuing department at the discretion of the formation, such as pricing terms, from becoming public.
-Bidders
+Upon behalf of (Firm or Individual Bidding), I, (Name of Person Making Certification), its unders tanding that: 1.
+2. (RFQ's), documents contained record upon receipt by the City and Supply (BOCS) meeting.
+Requests for Proposals (RFP's) and Requests for Qualification within, and the details outlined on those documents become public Clerk's office and opening at the corresponding Board of Contract the issuing department for this RFP/RFQ have made a conscious effort to request that sensitive/ rsonal information be submitted directly to the issuing f verification of specific details is critical the evaluation of a 3. rmation may be crucial to evaluating bids.
+Failure to provide lification, or an inability to appropriately evaluate bids.
+4. If sensitive information that hadefined supplemental informat submitted to the City Clerk, th not been requested is enclosed or if a bidder opts to enclose the n prior to the issuing department's request in the bidding packet City of Providence has no obligation to redact those details and 5.
+The City of Providence observe the bidding packet may not be the information becoming public record. a public and transparent bidding process.
+Information required in abmitted directly to the issuing department at the discretion of the aformation, such as pricing terms, from becoming public.
+Bidders be disqualified.
+I affiri n by signing below that I am du authorized on behalf of Bidder, on this day of 20 Signature of Representation

-T 00" who make such an attempt will be •

-m by signing below that I am duly a

-this day of 20

-C:

-Signature of Representatio